 3.1.
 Secondments vary in duration, type and circumstance.
 Short-term secondments are defined as up to 3 months, whilst those that are long-term are normally defined as up to 3 years.

 3.2.
-There are 2 types of internal secondment and each will depend on the circumstance:
+There are 3 types of internal secondment and each will depend on the circumstance:-

-(i) Internal secondment opportunities of more than 3 months will be advertised throughout the University.
-Employees who wish to apply for an advertised secondment opportunity will be required to submit a statement outlining the reasons for requesting a secondment and how their skills match those required;
+(ii) Internal secondment opportunities of more than 3 months will be advertised throughout the University on the internal recruitment page, starting with prior consideration.
+Employees who wish to apply for an advertised secondment opportunity will follow the E-Recruiter process as advised on the job advert.

-(ii) An employee who wishes to request a secondment opportunity of less than 3 months for development purposes should submit a request to their Head of Department in the first instance.
-The Head of Department’s comments must be obtained before the request is forwarded to the Director of Human Resources.
-A final decision will be made by the Pro Vice-Chancellor (students and staff) or depute.
-There is normally no change to grade in these circumstances;
+(iii) An employee who wishes to request an internally advertised fixed term role of more than 3 months duration can be considered as an internal secondment In such circumstances, the employee must submit a completed pro forma to their Head of Institute Director/Department or nominee in the first instance.
+The Head of Institute/Department comments must be obtained before the request is forwarded to the Director of Human Resources.
+A final decision will be made by the Pro Vice-Chancellor (Chief Operating Officer) or depute.

 4. Secondment Arrangements

 4.2.
 Employees undertaking a secondment will normally return to their substantive position.
 Where this is not possible, alternative employment, or similar (no less favourable) terms and conditions, may be offered except in the situation that their post is made redundant during the secondment.
-The Procedure for Redeployment and Redundancy will be applied.
+The Redundancy Avoidance Policy https://www.aber.ac.uk/en/hr/policy-and-procedure/redundancy-avoidance/ will be applied.

-5.1 The Director of Human Resources will co-ordinate a review of this Secondment Policy on an annual basis to maintain compliance with legislation and good practice.
+6.1.
+The Director of Human Resources will co-ordinate a review of this Secondment Policy every 3 years to maintain compliance with legislation and good practice.

-5.2 The review will be undertaken in liaison with the recognised trade unions and any proposed amendments will be submitted to Staffing Committee for approval.
+6.2.
+The review will be undertaken in liaison with the recognised trade unions and any proposed amendments will be submitted to Professional Development, Staffing and Equalities Committee for approval.

-5.3 The University is committed to embedding the Single Equality Scheme into its policies, procedures and practices.
+The University is committed to embedding the Equality Scheme into its policies, procedures and practices.
 This policy has been equality impact assessed in accordance with this scheme.